alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/customizing.md

   const uint8_t *outputData = tflite::GetTensorData<uint8>(outputTensor);
   ```

-To add profiling for the *Ethos-U55*, include a `Profiler.hpp` header and invoke both `StartProfiling` and
+To add profiling for the *Ethos-U*, include a `Profiler.hpp` header and invoke both `StartProfiling` and
 `StopProfiling` around inference execution.

 For example: